Sampsoon/vibey_lsp/DESGIN.md

 * Preprocess LLM HTML input
 * Make LLM return structured json object rather then HTML to avoid prompt injection and lead to better consistency and improve LLM prompt
 * Pick a good LLM
-* Handle large pages by processing all code blocks at once with a single prompt and limiting input size
 * Fix issue where the same name is used more then once place.
 The best way to handle this is by having the LLM output a list of ids. class W;ordCounter:
 ```